Welcome to The Synapse Project.

-The Synapse Project encourages young women to enter the field of neuroscience through information and mentorship.
+Our mission is to encourage young women to enter the field of neuroscience through information and mentorship.
 This website is designed to aid students in learning about the brain and current neuroscience research.
 In addition, this project connects young women to distinguished leaders in the neuroscience community (our Advisory Board) who can provide advice, networking, and unique opportunities for internships and jobs.
+Feel free to comment on our website or email us to receive individual mentorship.

 We’re Making Headlines!